Our Trade Mark Services

 You’ll find information on a range of topics like the cost of trade mark registration, your rights as a trade mark owner and how long the registration process takes.

-At MMW Trademark Services, we pride ourselves on delivering a professional, reliable and affordable trade mark service to all clients, regardless of size and our trade mark attorney is always willing to answer any of your questions.
+At MMW Trademark Services, we pride ourselves on delivering a professional, reliable and affordable trade mark service to all clients, regardless of size and our experienced trade marks attorney is always willing to answer any of your questions.

 A trade mark is basically a ‘badge of origin’ or ‘brand name’.
 It’s the ‘sign’ that one trader uses to distinguish their goods and/or services from those of other traders.